projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

 ACRN emulates the DRD hardware logic of an Intel Apollo Lake platform to support the dual role requirement.
 The DRD feature is implemented as xHCI vendor extended capability.
-ACRN emulates the same way, so the native driver can be reused in UOS.
-When UOS DRD driver reads or writes the related xHCI extended registers, these access will be captured by xHCI DM. xHCI DM uses the native DRD related sysfs interface to do the Host/Device mode switch operations.
+ACRN emulates the same way, so the native driver can be reused in a User VM.
+When a User VM DRD driver reads or writes the related xHCI extended registers, these access will be captured by xHCI DM. xHCI DM uses the native DRD related sysfs interface to do the Host/Device mode switch operations.